pedrokli/pedrokli/README.md

  - 👋 Hi, I'm Pedro Klimaitis;
-- 👀 I'm interested in Dev Java Jr;
+- 👀 I'm interested in Flutter;
-- 🌱 For now I'm learning Java, Spring Boot e Oracle;
+- 🌱 For now I'm learning Dart;

 <!---
 pedrokli/pedrokli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.